 Defective equipment can often lead to construction accidents.
 Defective crane components can affect the reliability of the assembly and, consequently, the operations of the crane, leading to severe accidents.
 Even concrete girders, beams, and defective scaffolding can cause serious construction accidents that can be traced to negligence on the equipment manufacturer.
 Defective tools that are used by workers can lead to severed limbs, crushing injuries, and fractures.
 Malfunctioning nail guns can cause ricocheting of nails, resulting in severe eye and head injuries.

 OSHA provides guidelines for equipment specifications.
 These are not restricted to powered tools and machinery, but also regular equipment found around the workplace.
 For instance, temporary stairways on a construction site are required to have landings that are at least 22 inches wide and 30 inches deep, at every 12 feet of rising, and stairways must be clear of projections.
 Fixed ladders also have minimum weight support capabilities they must meet before they are used.
 Employers are required to provide equipment that meets these specifications.

 When a worker is injured by defective equipment, the manufacturer of the equipment may be named in a lawsuit to claim damages for the injury.
 If the equipment was rented, then the company that rented out the equipment may also be liable.
 Companies that are in charge of oversight of work are required to make sure that any equipment being used by the workers meets all recommended standards and specifications.

 At Arnold & Itkin LLP, we have seen how profound of an impact this type of injury can have on the life of the victim.
-If you have recently suffered from defective equipment in an accident that could have been prevented, then you deserve to seek the legal representation of an industrial accident attorney from our legal team as soon as possible.
-Contact our firm to discuss your case in more depth: (888) 493-1629!
+If you have recently suffered from defective equipment in an accident that could have been prevented, then you deserve to seek the legal representation of an attorney from our legal team as soon as possible.
+Contact our law firm today if you would like to discuss your case in more depth: (888) 493-1629!